edmund-huber/aspng/README.md

 recommended: aseprite.
 If you use aseprite, you can use palette.aseprite .
 It has the above palette, laid out in order.

-specific components i want to be able to do: gates - in NMOS style, in CMOS style sram dram mask rom adder shift register latch flipflop clock divider

 Goals of `aspng`
 ----------------